Nullpo/Alice/README.md

 This Bracket's extension shows you all the issues from a Github repository.
 It is under development, so if you have bugs or new ideas let me know in the brackets-dev google group, or throught a new issue: https://github.com/Nullpo/Alice

-To install it, you can do it from the Extensions manager of Brackets.
+To install it, you can download Alice with the Extensions manager of Brackets.
 Or you can install it manually cloning this repository:

 ```
 $ cd $BRACKETS_HOME/extensions/user